 If you have created WITs that act in similar ways and you want to treat them in similar ways as those defined by the above categories, then you will want to add them to the category.
 For example, if you have defined one or more types of bugs, then you might want to add those types to the Bug Category.
 In this way, the process configuration will automatically treat these bug types as they do the standard bug WIT.
-Or, you can customize the Requirements Category to include two or three WITs that you can then add to the product backlog or set to appear on the task board.
+Or, you can customize the Requirement Category to include two or more WITs which will then appear on the product backlog.

-Process configuration defines the layout and fields used in the display of the product backlog, task board, and portfolio backlog pages.
-You view these pages through Team Web Access (TWA).
-Process configuration uses categories to configure these functions.
-To customize these functions, first review Process configuration XML element reference.
+Process configuration defines the layout and fields used in the display of the product backlog, sprint backlogs, and portfolio backlogs.
+You view these pages through the web portal.
+Process configuration uses categories to configure and customize these functions.
 Also, note the following restrictions:

-You cannot assign the same WIT to both the Requirements Category and to the Task Category.
+You cannot assign the same WIT to both the Requirement Category and to the Task Category.

 A: Each category has a friendly name and a reference name that must be unique within the team project.
 For more information, see Categories XML element reference.